Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 # Code Documentation and Walkthrough
 This document is a code walkthrough covering the three languages HTML, CSS, and JavaScript, and how they provide the features & functions of the website as well as how they relate to the General Cases and Use Cases described in README.md and Testing.md.

-Features & Functions section covers the code from the three languages, HTML, CSS, and JavScript and how they relate to the "Why?", "What?", and "How?" of each feature & function of the website.
+Features & Functions section covers the code from the three languages, HTML, CSS, and JavaScript and how they relate to the "Why?", "What?", and "How?" of each feature & function of the website.
 Each section links the feature & function to one or more General Cases and/or Use Cases described in README.md and Testing.md.

 The "</> HTML", ".css{} CSS", and "(Js)" sections provide an overview of the code files and external sources used for this website.